 Some legitimate carriers hold multiple operating authorities — for example, Common Carrier authority (MC) plus Contract Carrier authority (also MC, separate number).
 Some larger fleets also have separate subsidiaries.
 Watch for the same DOT number paired with multiple MC numbers; one DOT with multiple MCs across different legal names is a possible identity-flip indicator.

 Two main paths.
 (1) Use any free public carrier lookup — they accept USDOT or MC.
-(2) Our Carrier Check tool joins authority, insurance, inspection data, and fraud signals in one query.
+(2) Our Knowhaul tool joins authority, insurance, inspection data, and fraud signals in one query.
 Both methods accept either identifier as input.

 Look up by either identifier — the card shows authority status, MC, DOT, and the legal name on both records.